Discovering Japan in Spring

 Dates are 21st March - 4th April 2020

-This year’s trip will be hosted by OTS founder Richard and travel guru, Leisa.
+This year’s trip will be hosted by OTS founder Richard and Japanese speaking OTS traveller Raeburn.

-Min 6 and Max 10 guests on this adventure where we will explore, travel and eat like the locals.
-This is an active trip that requires moderate fitness.
+This is an adventure where we will explore, travel and eat like the locals.
+This is an active trip that requires moderate fitness, good packing skills and a sense of humour and adventure.

 Not Included :-